Lessinia: Early Middle Ages

-With the fall of the Western Roman Empire there was a decrease in population in Lessinia and in the economic activities that took place there.
-In Lombard times many plots of Lessinia were given as a feudal benefit to the Arimannia, free men who were able to bear arms.
-With the end of the Lombard reign and the advent of the Carolingian age they became mere gastalds, that is, civil officials delegated to oversee the lands of the new feudal lords, who were mostly ecclesiastical bodies from the abbey of St. Columbanus of Bobbio and the court of the Priory of the monastery of St. Columbanus of Bardolino and Verona, and in particular the cathedral chapter, the monastery of San Zeno, the monastery of Santa Maria in Organo and of Saints Nazaro and Celso.
-Toward the end of the early Middle Ages the territory appeared to be organized into parishes, of which the most important were those of Grezzana, San Floriano, San Martino in Negrar, Arbizzano and Montorio, Santa Maria in Tregnago, and San Giovanni in Loffa, the latter probably the oldest in western Lessinia.
-In the 10th century there were at least three sculdasci placed to oversee areas of particular strategic interest.
-A document dated May 7, 814 mentions the term "Lessinia" for the first time.
+With the fall of the Western Roman Empire there was a decrease in population and economic activity in Lessinia.
+In Lombard times many plots were granted as feudal benefits to the Arimannia, free men able to bear arms.
+With the end of Lombard rule and the advent of the Carolingian age, these became gastalds delegated to oversee lands belonging to new feudal lords, mostly ecclesiastical bodies.
+Among these were the abbey of St Columbanus of Bobbio, the court of the Priory of the monastery of St Columbanus of Bardolino and Verona, the cathedral chapter, the monastery of San Zeno, the monastery of Santa Maria in Organo and the monastery of Saints Nazaro and Celso.

+By the end of the early Middle Ages the territory was organized into parishes, the most important being those of Grezzana, San Floriano, San Martino in Negrar, Arbizzano and Montorio, Santa Maria in Tregnago, and San Giovanni in Loffa, the latter probably the oldest in western Lessinia.
+In the 10th century at least three sculdasci supervised areas of strategic interest.
+The term "Lessinia" appears for the first time in a document dated 7 May 814.